WillowHayward/lifesuite/journal-cli/DESIGN.md

      - type - the type for the list value (scalar types only, overrides `type` of parent for this index)
      - values - a list of acceptable values for this index (scalar only)

-list item

-map item subconstraints
+map value rules
-Map subconstraints are a list of objects with the following properties
+Map value rules are an array of objects with the following properties
- - key - the map key this subconstraint will target.
+ - key - the map key this value rule will target.
 This must be present.
  - required
  - default
  - prompt - if this key isn't specificy, should the user be prompted?